Thinking of launching your own online retail business to sell your products to shoppers?

 Despite the experiment being overlooked for years, the impact of that momentous day would eventually become evident as online shopping evolved.
 Jane Snowball, the world's first online shopper, received posthumous recognition from Gateshead council in 2009, thanks to Aldrich's discovery of old press clippings and footage, ensuring her place in history.
 This pioneering event paved the way for the thriving digital commerce landscape we enjoy now.

 Born on August 22, 1941 in Welwyn Garden City in England, Aldrich became interested in computers and technology from a young age.
 He attended school at London’s Clapham College.
 Aldrich devoted a significant amount of time and attention to his studies, and his efforts later earned him a scholarship to the University of Hull.

 At the University of Hull, he studied history.
 He met and eventually became engaged to Sandy Kay Hutchings.
-They got married in 1962 and went on to have four children.
+They got married in 1962 and went on to have four children and eight grandchildren.

 After inventing online shopping in 1979, Aldrich forever changed the way people shop.
-His system allowed internal networks to communicate with the outside world in ways that connected people more than they once thought possible.
-However, Aldrich was also involved in a variety of high-profile projects throughout his varied career.
+His ideas and system allowed internal networks to communicate with the outside world in ways that connected people more than they once thought possible.
+However, Aldrich was also involved in numerous other high-profile projects throughout his varied career.

 Between 1978 to 1998, Aldrich and his team worked on several important projects, most of which involved an extensive amount of time and effort.
 Due to the dedication of Aldrich and his team, a large number of these ventures were successful.